collects/silk/readme.txt

     2. How to compile an encoder executable:

        make encoder

     3. How to compile a decoder executable:

        make decoder

     4. How to compile the comparison tool:

        make signalcompare

     5. How to clean and compile all of the above:

        make clean all

-    6. How to clean and compile for ARM based device using a cross compiler:
+    6. How to clean and compile for MIPS based device using a cross compiler:

-       make clean all TOOLCHAIN_PREFIX=(1) TARGET_CPU=(2) TARGET_ARCH=(3)
+       make clean all TOOLCHAIN_PREFIX=(1)

        (1) Compiler toolchain prefix, most cross-compilers do need to specify that.

-       (2) Target CPU, e.g. arm1136jf-s or cortex-a8, depends on the compiler. (makefile passes -mcpu= to the compiler) (3) Target architecture, e.g. armv6 or armv7, depends on the compiler. (makefile passes -march= to the compiler)
+    7. How to build for MIPS big endian or little endian CPU's

-    7. How to build for big endian CPU's
+       - for big endian:     make clean all MIPS=yes

-       make clean all ADDED_DEFINES+=_SYSTEM_IS_BIG_ENDIAN
+       - for little endian:  make clean all MIPSEL=yes

-       To be able to use the test vectors with big endian CPU's the test programs need to be compiled in a different way.
-Note that the 16 bit input and output from the test programs will have the upper and lower bytes swapped with this setting.
+       Note that the 16 bit input and output from the test programs will have the upper and lower bytes swapped between little and big endian.

-    8. How to build native C code (no assembly code)
+    8. How to build native C code on MIPS target (no assembly code)

-       make clean all ADDED_DEFINES+=NO_ASM
+       make clean all MIPS[EL]=yes ADDED_DEFINES+=NO_ASM

     9. How to use the comparison tool: